agrrh/agrrh.com/technical/raspberry_button.md

 Notice, this was tested with sleep ver 8.13, older versions could not support float.

-Later Gmail refused to accept letters (yes, I use this button to send some notifications) from my Pi, so I installed Postfix and configured it to use my mail mail host as relay:
+Later Gmail refused to accept letters (yes, I use this button to send some notifications) from my Pi, so I installed Postfix and configured it to use my maili host as relay:

     # /etc/postfix/main.cf